We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 These are the most common forms of sole trader insurance, and the ones we’ll be covering in this guide, but there are other forms of cover that we can assist with at Trade Risk.

-Along with detailing the different types of insurance available, we’ve added a new section to this guide which looks at different business types and their insurance requirements.
+Along with detailing the different types of insurance available to sole traders, we’ve added a new section to this guide which looks at different business types and their insurance requirements.

 You’ll find our sole trader insurance requirements guide towards the end of this article.